Once upon a time, I believed government was the solution.

 Perhaps more than any other constituency, the pro-immigration reform community is challenging Obama to live up to his bold campaign promises.
 It’s easy to understand why.

-Every day green card and citizenship lawyers see hard-working immigrant families being shattered apart.
+Every day, it seems, I see or hear about hard-working immigrant families being shattered apart.
 Bright young kids being told to go back to a country foreign to them.
 Innocent immigrants, born into poverty, who have performed back-breaking jobs for nearly slave wages under horrible work conditions, treated as if they are criminals akin to murderers and rapists.

 From my vantage point as an Escondido immigration attorney, this is the reality I see every day.